aas-core-works/abnf-to-regexp/README.rst

                             Output format; for example a single regular expression or a code snippet

 ..
-Help ends: abnf-to-regexp --help
+Help ends: python3 abnf_to_regexp/main.py --help

 Example Conversion
 ==================